bark-simulator/bark/docs/source/map_interface.md

 ## LaneCorridor

-A `LaneCorridor` are continuously, sequentially concatenated lanes.
+A `LaneCorridor` is continuously, sequentially concatenated lanes.
-It provides many utility functions, such as the distance to the end of the `LaneCorridor`, the merged lane polygon, the boundaries and more.
+It provides many utility functions, such as the distance to the end of the `LaneCorridor`, the merged lane polygon, the boundaries, and more.

 ```cpp
 struct LaneCorridor {